 3. Microsoft Office: Libre Office

-Libre Office is the best alternative to Microsoft Office which is not available on Linux.
+Libre Office is the best alternative to Microsoft Office which is unavailable on Linux.
 Like the other Linux alternatives, Libre Office is free, unlike its Windows or Mac counterpart.
 These two factors are responsible for millions of Windows users opting for Libre Office instead of Microsoft Office.
-For absolutely no money, you get the most number of features you could possibly want and it is also quite compatible with Microsoft Office files.
-This means that you will not have any problems sharing files with co-workers or friends who probably work with the universally accepted Microsoft Office document formats.
-While it ships pre-installed with most Linux distros, the version included is not always the latest version for… reasons.
-You can download the latest version from the link provided below.
+For absolutely no money, you get the most number of features you could want and it is also quite compatible with Microsoft Office files.

 4. Microsoft Office: WPS Office